Market & Macro

 The cost side is in the cash-flow statement.
 Over the first six months of fiscal 2026, additions to property and equipment rose to $49.3 billion from $30.7 billion a year earlier.
 That is roughly 60% growth in the line item that best shows how hard Microsoft is leaning into datacenter buildout.

-So the stock debate is not whether Microsoft has demand.
+So the equity debate is not whether Microsoft has demand.
 It clearly does.
-The debate is whether that demand stays large enough, profitable enough, and durable enough to keep the AI infrastructure bill from becoming the main story.
+The debate is whether that demand stays large enough, profitable enough, and durable enough to keep the AI infrastructure bill from becoming the main variable.

 Source Evidence Snapshot